 There you go!
 You’ve got the basics of getting your website and directories optimized for search engines and your email marketing producing leads.
 It is our hope that this blog series is informative and helps you to grow your Green Industry business!

 Go back and read Part 3 – Best Practices for Print Advertising for great advice on ad layout and design.
 These principles work for print ads like magazines and direct mailers as well as online display ads!

-Stick around for the next installment, where we cover Social Media and Online Advertising!
+Click here for Part 5, where we cover Social Media and Online Advertising!